elihunter173/website/content/blog/2022_04_14_partial_order_precedence_climbing.md

 But alas, this grammar is woefully incapable of handling the expressions your users throw at it and people start complaining that even expressions as simple as `1 + 2 * 3` result in an ambiguous parse tree.
-Or alternatively, your parser generator complains that this grammar is ambiguous and then doesn't really explain why.
+Or maybe, your parser generator complains that this grammar is ambiguous and then doesn't really explain why.